Episode 14 | Shrinking or Love(and why making yourself easy to love makes you disappear)

 In This Episode, We Cover:

-• Why healing often begins in smaller moments than we think
+• Why healing begins in smaller moments than you think — and what that actually looks like

 The Invitation

-Just notice one moment this week where your instinct is to minimize yourself in order to maintain connection… and choose differently.
+Just notice one moment this week where your instinct is to minimise yourself in order to maintain connection — and choose differently.

 Just once.